David Carrington, Trustee

 Rebwar Saed, Trustee

-Rebwar studied for his degree and his MA in Fine Art at Middlesex University, and obtained his Phd for his work, Analysing Kurdish Political and Cultural Identity, from Middlesex in 2013.
-His research project is about his artistic practice in ceramics and his efforts to build the Modern Art Museum.
+Rebwar studied for his BA and MA in Fine Art at Middlesex University, and obtained a Phd for his work analysing Kurdish Political and Cultural Identity from Middlesex in 2013.
+His research project is about his artistic practice in ceramics and his efforts to build the Modern Art Museum in Suleymania.
 His work is influenced by the political struggle in Kurdistan, and his time as an artist in exile until he returned to Kurdistan in 2004.

 Vian Rahman, Trustee